Subservience Movie Ending Explained - Netflix Tudum

 Megan Fox stands outside a house with her hands clasped in the movie 'Subservience.'

 At the hospital, blond Alice stalks Maggie and the kids, who flee the building while blond Alice is busy murdering a nurse.
-But blond Alice catches Maggie Maggie and starts to pry open her chest.
+But blond Alice catches Maggie and starts to pry open her chest.
 “Maybe if I had your heart, Nick would love me the way he loves you,” blond Alice says.
 Wow.
 Just then, Nick plows down the street in his fixer-upper and runs over blond Alice in time to save Maggie, but renders himself unconscious.
 Blond Alice comes back to life and chokes Maggie, then Nick wakes up and hits blond Alice with a hunk of metal before Maggie stabs her.

 Whew.
 Thankfully, everyone in the Peretti family is together again, safely in the hospital while Nick recovers.
 As snow falls, the camera pans out from the building, then fades to black.
 The end?
 Not quite.
 Back at the lab, an employee turns the computers back on.
 But, oh no, the computers are now resuming their earlier upload, the one that caused Alice’s memory to copy itself onto the system.
 What could it mean?
 We see Alice, seemingly powered down … except, she’s having thoughts — of Nick’s voice, and his damning words as he ripped out her memory core.
 Will there be a Subservience sequel, in which Alice gets her ultimate revenge against Nick, the man who refused to love her?
 We’ll have to wait and see.